tbm/homepage/pages/debian/kirkwood/openrd/install.md

 keywords: [OpenRD, OpenRD-Base, OpenRD-Client, OpenRD-Ultimate, Marvell, Kirkwood, Debian, installer, ARM]
 ---

-This page explains how to use the Debian installer to install Debian 11 (bullseye) on the OpenRD platform (OpenRD-Base, OpenRD-Client and OpenRD-Ultimate).
+This page explains how to use the Debian installer to install Debian 12 (bookworm) on the OpenRD platform (OpenRD-Base, OpenRD-Client and OpenRD-Ultimate).

 The OpenRD has 512 MB flash memory and SATA, USB and MMC/SD card